TedHusted/awake/awake.md/awake.md

 “Half of her friends are already linked,” says Peter, switching back to voice.
 “Before the year is out, the other half will be too.”
 Peter leans forward, resting his elbows on his knees.
 “She’s a smart kid.
 You’ve been preparing her for this.
 We both have.”

 “That’s not the point.”
 Jill sets her cup down with a sharp clink.
 “It’s not about how smart she is or mature she is — it’s about what this technology can do to people.
-The phone is bad enough: Real-time data streams, immersive experiences, SI agents.”
+The phone is bad enough: Real-time data streams, immersive experiences, synthetic agents.”

 “Jill, we can monitor her usage, set limits, teach her digital responsibility. — We’re doing that now with how she uses her tablet.”